 For those of us with bigger retro gaming setups, anything that can reduce cable clutter and particularly the number of AC adapters in use has got to be a good thing.
 Of course, we would never sacrifice convenience for quality, but it really does seem that with the Retro Game Supply unit you can have both.
 While the unit may just be an adapted, generic PSU, it’s clear Retro Game Supply have tested it and found a unit that performs well.

 Since we like to be thorough here, we took a few screenshots to compare the picture when using the All-in-One power supply and the picture when using the individual, Sega branded AC adapters.
 As you can see there’s really no difference.
-By default the pictures show the Megadrive using the separate power supplies, mouse over to see the All-in-One.
+The left image shows the Megadrive using the separate power supplies, the right shows the All-in-One.

 The All-in-One power supply is available now from Retrogamesupply.com.